Abbeer-Lal-Debb/Cara-E-Commerce/README.md

 # Cara E-Commerce

 An E-Commerce Website, where users can select products, can read blogs about the new-arrivals, sign-up for newsletter, add products to cart and can also contact the company officials.
+Built with the help of technologies HTML, CSS & JavaScript

 ## Screenshot